bridgecrew-perf6/docker_deployment-2/README.md

 # docker_deployment

 Tasks:

-dockerfile build to create an image docker push to push the image to remote repo docker container creation
+1)dockerfile build to create an image
+2)docker push to push the image to remote repo 3)docker container creation